What is a jewelry appraisal?

 What should I pay for an appraisal?

 A professional service by an independent dedicated laboratory justifies a fair price, just as would the work of a skilled attorney or accountant.
-For documentation that thoroughly represents the article described, expect to pay about $80 to $90 an item, with possible multiple piece discounts or hourly rates applicable.
-Complex items, larger stones or antique pieces can take more time and thereby cost more to appraise.
+For documentation that thoroughly represents the article described, expect to pay around $100-125 for a solitaire (single-stone) ring.
+Complex items, larger stones or antique pieces can take more time and therefore cost more to appraise.
 Never pay an appraiser based upon a percentage of the appraised value.
 Once an appraisal has been performed, future updating by the same company should be easy and at a discounted rate (another good reason to deal with an well established appraiser).
 However, if an article has changed – such as a new setting, added stones, etc. it requires a new appraisal.

 Even if the value hasn’t changed, a current review is always advisable on a periodic basis.
-When you change insurance companies, they will usually require an document bearing the current date.
+When you change insurance companies, they will usually require an document bearing a date with a year.

 How is an appraised value derived?

-Contemporary jewelry usually has like items readily available which allow for a market approach to the appraisal process.
-Not unlike methods of the real estate appraiser, comparables are used to establish a replacement value.
+For insurance, contemporary jewelry usually has like items readily available which allow for a market approach to the appraisal process.
+Not unlike methods of the real estate appraiser, comparable items are used to establish a replacement value.
 In a cost approach, components of the item are and added together to establish value.
-Diamonds are valued using specific price lists once accurately graded.
+Major diamonds are valued from comparable ones in the marketplace and with recognized trade price guides and a markup reflective of the retail environment.
 Colored stones, on the other hand require extended experience in the field with industry sources for each specific gem and their quality.
-The appraisal usually encompasses the whole item rather than each component listed separately.
-An evaluation of the latter would result in a higher cumulative value and raise insurance premiums needlessly.
+Price guides are merely that and it is the expertise of the appraiser that really shows here.
+Mountings in the cost approach reflect metal content, method of manufacture, accent stones and a retail markup.